zatchliu/zatchliu.github.io/_pages/index.md

 author_profile: true
 ---

 Hello there.
-My name is Zachary Liu, and I'm currently an undergraduate student at Wesleyan University.
-I am interested in Computer Science and Data Science.
+My name is Zachary Liu, and I'm currently a Computer Science major and Data Analysis minor at Wesleyan University.
 I am also passionate about art and love to draw.

 Check out some of my projects and art: